ypid/ComplexAlarm/README.md

 ## Why do I want to use this?

-You might consider using this application if you have tried out all the Alarm applications out there but you always missed certain features to customize your alarms.
+You might consider using this application if you have tried out all the alarm clock applications out there but you always missed certain features to customize your alarms.

-I can pretty much promise you (although I have only tested a few Alarm applications) that this application is the most powerful alarm application out there.
+I can pretty much promise you (although I have only tested a few alarm clock applications) that this application is the most powerful alarm clock application out there.
 Unfortunately, you do not get all this power for free.
 You will have to express your alarms in a certain syntax as described below.

 ## Example alarm times